makkus/freckles/docs/trust.rst

 inaugurate
 ==========

-I'd recommend read it thorougly, then you host the [inaugurate script](https://github.com/makkus/inaugurate/blob/master/inaugurate.sh) that is used to bootstrap *freckles* somewhere on your own infrastructure.
+I'd recommend you read the `inaugurate script <https://github.com/makkus/inaugurate/blob/master/inaugurate.sh>`_ that is used to bootstrap *freckles* thorougly, then host it somewhere on your own infrastructure.
 That way you can be sure no changes were made since the last time you looked.
 You can always updated it once you review the commit log on it's repository.

 Ansible roles